OphidiaBigData/PyOphidia/README.rst

 Error management of experiments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Different behaviours can be specified for the experiment in case of an error during its execution via the 'on_error' argument.
-If set to "abort", an error in a task will cause the entire workflow to end; in case of "skip" only the failed task is skipped; with "continue" the failed task and all its dependencies are skipped; while with "repeat" the task execution will be repeated.
+Different behaviours can be specified for the experiment in case of an error during its execution via the 'on_error' argument:

+- if set to "abort", an error in a task will cause the entire workflow to end;
+- in case of "skip" only the failed task is skipped; with "continue" the failed task and all its dependencies are skipped;
+- while with "repeat" the task execution will be repeated.

 .. code-block:: python